Skip to main content

 • Penn State’s alcohol policy

-• Pennsylvania’s alcohol laws
+• Pennsylvania’s alcohol laws (see below)

-• Student Code of Conduct
+• Penn State’s Code of Conduct

 • Penn State’s Responsible Action Protocol

-• Stay involved with your student’s life at Penn State.
+• Stay involved with your student’s life at Penn State

-• Ask questions about your student’s alcohol use.
+• Ask questions about your student’s alcohol use

-• Learn about your student’s roommates (if applicable) and their new friends.
+• Learn about your student’s new friends

-• Encourage your student to get involved in activities and organizations on campus.
+• Encourage your student to get involved in activities and organizations on campus

 Sources:

-National Institute on Alcohol Abuse and Alcoholism—College Drinking Prevention website (2010).
+• National Institute on Alcohol Abuse and Alcoholism—College Drinking Prevention website (2010).
 What parents need to know about college drinking.
 National Institutes of Health.
 Bethesda, Maryland.

-Turrisi, R., Mallett, K.A., Cleveland, M., Warvil-Weld, L., Abar, C.C., Scaglione, N. & Hultgren, B. (2013).
-An evaluation of timing and dosage of a parent-based intervention to minimize college students’ alcohol consumption.
+• Turrisi, R., Mallett, K.A., Cleveland, M., Warvil-Weld, L., Abar, C.C., Scaglione, N. & Hultgren, B. (2013).
+Evaluation of timing and dosage of a parent-based intervention to minimize college students’ alcohol consumption.
 Journal of Studies on Alcohol and Drugs, 74(1), 30-40.

-Turrisi, Rob.
+• Turrisi, Rob.
 (2010).
 A parent handbook for talking with college students about alcohol.
 The Pennsylvania State University.
 University Park, PA.

 Alcohol Laws in Pennsylvania